neocpp89/simple-raytracer/README.md

 You can change the filename, and the vertical and horizontal dimensions.
 The aspect ratio of the demo screen is 4:3, so picking other aspect ratios will cause the scene to look skewed when viewing the bitmap unless the pixels are not square.

+You can also the run the program as

+    simple-raytracer scene-file.txt

+which will attempt to parse `scene-file.txt` and generate the output as specified in that file.

+In either case, the program is not chatty -- that is, if nothing goes wrong, it will not produce any output except the bitmap file itself.

 Making Scenes
 -------------